metacosm/power-server/README.md

 Power monitoring is performed using the bundled `[powermetrics](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/power_efficiency_guidelines_osx/PrioritizeWorkAtTheTaskLevel.html#//apple_ref/doc/uid/TP40013929-CH35-SW10)` tool, which is run with specific parameters and which output is then parsed into a usable representation.
+There are several options to give access to the tool:

+- Add the user running the server to the list of `sudoers` with no-password access to `/usr/bin/powermetrics`
+- Run with `sudo` (though this is impractical during development)
+- Provide a secret to be able to run the `powermetrics` process (and only this process) using `sudo`.
+The server will look for the secret under the `power-server.sudo.secret` property key.
+Please look at https://quarkus.io/guides/config-secrets for more details on how to do this securely with Quarkus.
+Note that this option is only provided to facilitate development, notably dev mode, and will only work when re-building the project with the appropriate dependencies.

 ### Linux